brillout/goldpage/docs/readme.template.md

 **Future-proof & Rock-solid** :mountain:

-The simple and module design of `ssr-coin` means that it is adaptable to whatever comes next.
+The modular design of `ssr-coin` means that it is adaptable to whatever comes next.

 For example, `ssr-coin` is view library agnostic.
 A new view library comes and makes React obsolete?
 Cool, and supporting it will simply be a matter of implementing a new plugin.

-Same goes for build:
+Same goes for building:
 `ssr-coin` works with Parcel as well as with Webpack.
-Supporting the build tool of tomorrow will be breeze.
+Using the build tool of tomorrow will be breeze.

 Code that is agnostic to the evolution of the web will harden over time: expect `ssr-coin` to become rock-solid.